 1: Uninstall any programs you do not use

 As mentioned, all these programs you have installed are filling up your hard drive.
 If you no longer use them now is the time to uninstall them.
 Windows uninstaller and poorly designed installations mean that removing a program does not always remove everything.
-This is why we recommend an uninstaller like IOBit Uninstaller or Revo Uninstaller.
+This is why we recommend an uninstaller like IOBit Uninstaller.
 Yes, it seems silly to add a program to remove programs but trust us on this one.

 Here is a brief tutorial on using IOBit Uninstaller by Majorgeeks:

 2: Clean your hard drive of junk files